 e.
 Data Involved

 In the website design, the data involved includes the information displayed to clients on the landing page.
 Further, it consists of any information the client is interested in while visiting the website.
 This provides data on the products available at the company and their prices.
 In the database, the data involved includes data required for making financial reports, customer data, and inventory, among others.
 This data is stored in linked tables, which, when correctly designed, provide correct computations and relational data for faster navigation and retrieval of related information.
 This also helps in efficiently managing data updates on the system.
 For the document management system, all information already existing on paperwork must be coded in softcopies and stored easily and conveniently online.
 Therefore, the current project improves the current system and utilizes current data that will be migrated into the new system.

+Website Pages Copy.

+Figure 2.2: Project Data Required.

 3. System Design